Best e-Fixed Deposit Malaysia 2026: Highest eFD Rates and Online Promotions Compared

 |---|---|---|---|---|---|---|

-| AmBank | Raya E-FD | 3.68% p.a. | 12 months | RM1,000 | 30 Apr 2026 | ✅ |
+| AmBank | eFD / eTD-i | 3.65% p.a. | 12 months | RM1,000 | 31 May 2026 | ✅ |

-| CIMB | eFD-i Raya | 3.60% p.a. | 6 months | RM1,000 | 30 Apr 2026 | ✅ |
+| CIMB | eFD-i May 2026 | 3.60% p.a. | 3, 6 or 12 months | RM1,000 | 28 May 2026 | ✅ |

 | Public Bank | eFD via FPX | 3.55% p.a. | 6 months | RM5,000 | 30 Jun 2026 | ✅ |

-| Hong Leong Bank | eFD (board rate) | 1.90% p.a. | 7–12 months | RM500 | Board rate (promo expired 16 Apr) | ✅ |
+| Hong Leong Bank | eFD (board rate only) | ~2.10% p.a. | 13–60 months | RM500 | Raya promo expired 29 Apr | ✅ |

-One note before we go further: CIMB also offers a Term Investment Account-i (TIA-i) at 3.70% — higher than the eFD-i — but TIA-i is NOT a deposit product and is NOT PIDM insured.
+One note before we go further: CIMB also lists a Term Investment Account-i (TIA-i) at 3.70% — higher than the eFD-i — but TIA-i is NOT a deposit product and is NOT PIDM insured.
 More on that below.
 Don't mix them up.

 What Is an e-Fixed Deposit, Exactly?